nanoelectronics-new/Nanoqtt-new-qtt-tutorial/docs/source/Measurement.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The first option is to repeat the background 0A measurement but fix the plunger to be on the top of the peak.
-Or you can first measure the peak then start a measurement that will stop when the maximum is reach
+Or you can first measure the peak and then start a measurement that will stop when the maximum is reach

 .. code-block:: python